esthor/no-flo-sketch/Sketch North Florida - Meetup 001/README.md

 # Sketch & Design North Florida - Meetup 001

-🎉 This was our inaugural meetup! 🎉
+🎉 This was our inaugural meetup! 🎉   [Meetup Link](https://www.meetup.com/Sketch-Design-North-Florida/events/253925476/)

 ### The Presentation